Global Sodium-Sulfur Battery Market Research Report 2020-2026

 This report studies the Sodium-Sulfur Battery (NaS) market, A sodium–sulfur battery is a type of molten-salt battery constructed from liquid sodium (Na) and sulfur (S).This type of battery has a high energy density, high efficiency of charge/discharge (89–92%) and long cycle life, and is fabricated from inexpensive materials.
 However, because of the operating temperatures of 300 to 350 °C and the highly corrosive nature of the sodium polysulfides, such cells are primarily suitable for large-scale non-mobile applications such as grid energy storage.

-This report contains market size and forecasts of Sodium-Sulfur Battery in US, including the following market information:
+This report contains market size and forecasts of Sodium-Sulfur Battery in Japan, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Sodium-Sulfur Battery manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Sodium-Sulfur Battery production and consumption in US
+This report also analyses and evaluates the COVID-19 impact on Sodium-Sulfur Battery production and consumption in Japan

 Total Market by Segment: